dpdeepankar/devops-agent/README.md

 Certainly!
 Here’s a description you can use for your README file.
-It provides an overview of the repository and explains the contents and purpose of the Dockerfile and associated tools:
+It provides an overview of the repository and explains the contents and purpose of the Dockerfile and associated tools:-

 ---